Environment and ecosystems

 Responsible ship recycling

 We will ensure safe and responsible ship recycling of our own vessels, and work towards creating opportunities globally to the benefit of workers, environment, responsible yards and shipowners.
+Read more here about our work on responsible ship recycling.

 Efficient resource consumption